Business Manager Tony Sapienza

 IBEW Union Local 1837 is proud to represent approximately 1,600 working men and women all over Maine and New Hampshire.
 Most of our members work at electric utilities or broadcasting stations throughout the two states.
 We work at companies such as Central Maine Power, Public Service of New Hampshire, and WGME-TV 13, just to name a few!

-IBEW Union Local 1837 maintains two offices to better serve our members—one in Manchester, Maine and the other in Dover, New Hampshire.
+IBEW Union Local 1837 maintains two offices to better serve our members—one in Manchester, Maine and the other in Manchester, New Hampshire.
 The office in Maine includes a separate building with a conference room and meeting area for union programs and training sessions.

 Members elect a President, Vice President, Recording Secretary, Treasurer and eleven Executive Board members from among the ranks.
 These members oversee finances and financial decisions of the Local, and oversee the performance of committees within the Local.